-The conference organizers are soliciting one-page abstracts for papers in Spanish, English, French, or Portuguese, as well as proposals for panels on literary, historical, linguistic, social science, and other relevant topics.
-Although all proposals will be considered, papers/panels exploring this year's theme are particularly welcome.
+The conference organizers are soliciting one-page abstracts for papers in Spanish, English, French, Portuguese, Dutch, or Papiamento on any topic explored from a humanistic or social science perspective.
+Proposals for complete panels are especially encouraged.
+Although all proposals will be considered, individual papers and full panels exploring this year's theme are particularly welcome.

 ALARA Membership is open to all those interested in African Diaspora Studies.

 Membership Dues and Conference Registration Fees

 The conference registration fee is US $285.
 The conference registration fee for students is US $185.
 This fee includes a two year ALARA membership and a two year subscription to the journal PALARA.

 For those not attending the conference, the membership fee is US $100 for 2 years and includes a free subscription to PALARA.

 If you wish to only subscribe to PALARA and not become a member, you can subscribe at the following rate: